sgrigson/oliphant/README.md

 Mastodon should also have built-in protection from defederating yourself, but that is another story.

-To be transparent, I may manually add a few others to the allowlist, who are not part of our Fedi Council.
+I may manually add a few others to the allowlist, who are not part of our Fedi Council.

 ### Other Algorithms to Come!